 While there seems to be a new budgeting app available every time you open the app store, some have emerged as leaders in their field.
 And as a CERTIFIED FINANCIAL PLANNER, professional who’s downloaded and reviewed pretty much every budgeting app that exists, I can tell you that the ones that constantly pop up in conversation — You Need a Budget (YNAB), Mint, and Personal Capital — each have a distinct purpose and may be worth adding to your devices.

 Before we dive into all the details about each budgeting app, here’s a quick cheat sheet to help you figure out which app might be best for you:

 - You Need a Budget (YNAB) is geared toward those who may want to get a firmer handle on their budget and where their money is going.
 Optimized to be user-friendly for couples budgeting together, YNAB is a great tool to consider if you’re merging finances, working toward a financial goal, or simply want a deep dive into your financial habits and financial goals for the future.

 - Mint is geared toward people who want an at-a-glance view of their bank and credit card accounts, with an interface that allows the user to track spending and credit score, and customize alerts and bill pay services to serve as a one-stop shop for daily financial moves.

 - Personal Capital is geared toward those who want an all-in-one solution for budgeting, monitoring, and financial tracking.
 With capabilities to track net worth as well as the option to include investments, this app is also ideal for those whose finances may be too complex to fit in the rubric of other high-level apps.

-Here, learn what these three apps offer, so you can choose the one that will best fit in your financial life.
+Here, learn what these three apps offer, so you can choose the budgeting app that will best fit your lifestyle.

 Sophisticated budgeting for couples